-How much should you pay into your pension?
+How much do I need to pay into my pension?

-A question we are often asked by those seeking financial advice is, ‘how much should you pay into your pension?’
-Everyone knows that they need to save for retirement, but the big question is “how much?”
+Everyone knows they need to save for retirement, but the big question is “How much should you pay into your pension?”
 I have come across many different formulas for the calculation.
 Some are quite good; others are seriously flawed.
 Let us see if we can shed some light on the subject.

 What is your target retirement income?